jezzsantos/automate/docs/authoring.md

 To build and publish an existing pattern into a toolkit: `automate publish toolkit`

-- The `-asversion` optionally defines a custom 2-dot [semver](https://semver.org/) version number to use for this build of the toolkit.
+- The `--asversion` optionally defines a custom 2-dot [semver](https://semver.org/) version number to use for this build of the toolkit.
 Or you can specify the value `auto` to have it automatically versioned, based on the latest changes made to the pattern.
 The default is `auto`.
 - The `--force` optionally bypasses any detected violations when using a custom version number that is suspicious or that would break semantic versioning rules on the existing pattern.
 The default is `false`
 - The `--install` optionally defines whether to install the toolkit into the current directory after it has been built.
 This is only useful in cases where the creator wants to install the toolkit locally, to avoid the extra installation step.

 !!! info
     This command will version and publish the toolkit to a file on the current user's desktop, for distribution.

+!!! example
+    To create a toolkit file that can be shared: `automate publish toolkit --asversion "2.0.0"`

+    To create a toolkit file, for next appropriate version, that is installed into the same codebase: `automate publish toolkit --install`

 ### Deploying a toolkit